 The clubhouse is open to members and non-members.
 Transportation to and from the clubhouse is provided by the USCG certified Admiral's Launch.

-- Tuesday-Friday: The first launch will be at 5:15, and the last return trip back will be 9:40pm.
+- Tuesday-Friday: The first launch will be at 5:15, and the last return trip off the wall will be 9:40pm.